youmahmy/security-automation-portfolio/Kubernetes Security/YouWatch FAW-R Project (Coming Soon)/README.md

 # YouWatch FAW-R: A Multi-Layered Security Response Engine for Kubernetes

-## Overview
+## Project Overview
 YouWatch FAW-R is the next-generation automated threat mitigation system designed for Kubernetes.

+## Prerequisites
-Building upon the successful principles of the YouWatch Auto-Quarantine system, FAW-R (Falco + WAF Reactor) unifies threat intelligence from both Runtime Detection (via Falco) and Application Layer Defence (via WAFs like ModSecurity) to provide a dynamic and instantaneous response capability.
+Building upon the successful principles of the YouWatch Auto-Quarantine system, FAW-R *(Falco + WAF Reactor)* unifies threat intelligence from both Runtime Detection *(via Falco)* and Application Layer Defence *(via WAFs like ModSecurity)* to provide a dynamic and instantaneous response capability.
+That project details the Nginx ingress and Falco installation with the specific Falco rule applied.

 **Threat coverage**
 - SQL Injection